StillFantastic/sakimoto-crawler/README.md

 DB_URI=your_mongodb_uri
 SAKIMOTO_TOKEN=your_telegram_bot_token
 ```
+2. Run `go mod download` to download all the dependencies.
-2. Run `go build` to generate an executable file.
+3. Run `go build` to generate an executable file.